After-Shock/Cloudbox-wiki/NZBGet.md

 1. Access NZBGet by going to https://nzbget._yourdomain.com_.
-1.

-set user/pass on the download clients first:

-nzbget -> settings -> security:
-control username and password
-addusername and addpassword for password protected api access. tick formauth to yes

-save and reload
+2. Go to NZBGet settings -> Security and set a Control Username and Password, then set an AddUsername and AddPassword to protect API access, Select Form Auth then click Save and Reload.